Herzog-XI/SCPSL-Plugin/README.md

 - Self-damage is **always allowed** (grenades will still blow you up)
 - After 30 seconds, normal PvP resumes

-## Installation

-1. Place `AntiSpawnTK.cs` in your plugins folder
-2. Restart the server or reload plugins
-3. Configure in your plugin config file (optional)

 ## Configuration

 ```yaml